mkretchman/Raindrops/README.md

 Your score is the amount of raindrops you catch minus the ones you miss.

+The game lasts untill a certain amount of raindrops are missed.

 Press Any Key To Begin

 Click To Pause